Author: Tony Stillman

 Elective #4 states: “The club sponsors an annual public event, such as a mall show, flying show, or demonstration.”
 These types of events make the public aware of the club and what the members do.
 Often events such as this receive television, radio, or newspaper publicity, providing a positive picture of modeling to the public.

-Again, this shows everyone that modelers are not “users” who want everything given to them.
+This shows everyone that modelers are not “users” who want everything given to them.
 I have always found modelers to be generous, especially when it comes to charity programs.
-Many clubs have donated huge amounts of toys and cash during events such as the Marine Corps Toys for Tots annual Christmas drive.
+Many clubs have donated large amounts of toys and cash during events such as the Marine Corps Toys for Tots annual Christmas drive.

+If your organization is not active in these areas, discuss it at a club meeting.
+Right now you might feel pretty good about your flying site situation, but it can change.
 Discuss with your fellow members how your club can be more proactive in protecting your flying site.
 If you haven’t thought about the AMA Leader Club Awards program, look into it.
-Your club may already be well on the way to Gold Leader Club status!
+Your group may already be well on the way to Gold Leader Club status!

 You can find more information about the Leader Club Program by calling (800) 435-9262 or by visiting the AMA website at www.modelaircraft.org.